Home » Recipe Index » Desserts

 STEP ONE: Whisk together the flour, baking powder, and salt in a medium bowl and set it aside.
 In a separate bowl, whip the cream cheese and butter together.

-I personally like to use my KitchenAid stand mixer, but you can always use a hand mixer or simply a wooden spoon.
 Add the brown sugar, egg, and vanilla, and mix until well combined and smooth.

 Collage of butter and cream cheese mixed in a bowl with other added ingredients mixed in too

-STEP THREE: Using a spoon or a cookie scoop, place tablespoon-sized dollops of dough 1 inch apart from each other.
 Place the cookie sheet in the fridge to chill for at least 2 hours — you can also allow to chill overnight if you cover it with plastic wrap.

 Collage of cookies on a baking sheet with indents put into middle of cookie with chocolate chips

-STEP FIVE: Allow to cool for 2 minutes.
+STEP FIVE: Allow the cookies to cool for 2 minutes.
 Use the end of a wooden spoon, or another kitchen utensil, and carefully press down on each cookie in order to create a well for the chocolate and toffee bits.

 Place 4-6 chocolate chips in each cookie and allow them to melt.